HeathSun/HeathSun.github.io/_pages/about.md

 - Selected for the university archery team as the first players.

 **Beyond Archery**
-- Squash, 10K running, boardgame design, anthropology, tomb visit.
+- Boardgame design, anthropology, squash, endurance running, tomb visit.